 When your furniture arrives, we’ll call you to set up a delivery or to let you know it’s arrived if you choose to pick it up yourself.

 Could it take longer than 20 – 30 weeks?
 Could it take less time?

 Yes!
 We’ve found 20 – 30 weeks to be a pretty good average, but it could take slightly longer or shorter.
 Sometimes the builder won’t be very busy and it’ll come in quicker.

 Several factors can cause an order to take longer than 20 – 30 weeks.
 Pieces that are very custom often add time.
 If several builders are involved in an order that can prolong the process.
 Inclement weather that postpones our trucks, and holidays where the Amish take time off are also factors.

 Feel free to contact us and check on your order at any time.
-While we don’t have a tracking number for your furniture (we are working with the Amish after all!) we do check on everything whenever we are down in Ohio, so we have a general idea where in the process your order is.
+While we don’t have a tracking number for your furniture (we are working with the Amish after all!) we do check on everything whenever we are down in Ohio, so we have a general idea of where in the process your order is.